ro-the-creator/M1-Project--Cafe-Sales/README.md

 ```

 <p align="center">
-This ensured the data was as clean as possible, using all possible logical mathematical equations to fill in missing rows.
+This ensured the data was as clean as possible, using all possible logical mathematical equations used to fill in missing rows.
 </p>

-***

 ## Key Findings
-- Summary stats (mean, median, etc.)
-- Insights from trends by month/day
-- Additional analysis looked at
-- Any bonus feature engineering

 ### Excel
 - Analysis done by Ro